-Running wild in the desert without a spare tire can easily leave you stranded in the middle of nowhere, and the chances for a flat tire are very high here.
-Keeping in mind that average prerunner wheels are pretty big and heavy, you got to think about a modified spare tire holder.
+Running wild in the desert without a spare tire can easily leave you stranded in the middle of nowhere, and the chances to get a flat tire are very high here.
+Keeping in mind that average prerunner wheels are pretty big and heavy, you got to think about a convenient spare tire holder.

-Most of the prerunners use a for either one or two full size tires.
+Most of the prerunners utilize either one or two full size tires.
 Needless to say that you should be in a very good shape to be strong enough to take a spare from the holder and put a bad tire back on.
-Lift jacks are often used it may be a pretty tough task to switch the wheels in a deep sand.
+Even though the lift jacks are often used it may be a pretty tough task to switch the wheels in a deep sand.

-Another highly important device in the desert is a GPS navigator, that will always show you the right way out and keep you following the course, because it’s very easy to get lost, especially if there are no roads.
+Another highly important device in the desert is a GPS navigator, that will always show you the right way out and keep you following the course, because it’s very easy to get lost, especially if there are no even landmarks.

-Driving in the twilights or in the dark is always dangerous as the driver may not be able to notice large obstacles at the high speed, and the headlights are not enough to properly light up the road in front of a truck.
+Driving in the dark is always dangerous as the driver may not be able to notice large obstacles at the high speed even with the headlights on.
 Modern high mount offroad lights and LED light bars provide enough light to do this job, plus they improve the visibility of your truck, so it could be noticed from a long distance.